From December 19th to January 3rd, I took a trip to Thailand, Cambodia, and Hong Kong. Some thoughts I jotted down along the way:

 All I wanted was a ride from the airport to my guesthouse.
 The taxi driver (officially sanctioned) wanted to be hired for the full day.
 Shame was his tactic.
 Our pleasantries quickly devolved once I informed him I intended on biking around Angkor Wat by myself.
 Why travel if I wasn’t willing to spend money, he queried?
 He made a racist characterization about Chinese people, then started in on my guesthouse, giving me shit about the lack of a swimming pool, the sorry state of its bathrooms.
 Other Cambodians, he said, being super subtle, would look down at me.
 Other Cambodians, he said, wouldn’t travel at all if they had to be prudent.
 They’d be downright embarrassed in my shoes.

-It’s strange to know exactly what it was that he was trying to do and to be affected by it nevertheless.
+It’s a strange feeling, to know exactly what it was that he was trying to do and to be affected by it nonetheless.
 I still wasn’t planning on hiring any driver, let alone him, but I was somehow shamed a little bit by his words, even pissed.
 My initial attempts to justify my prudence, in a conversation I had severely initially misjudged as standard taxi banter, became more brusque.
 “Fuck them,” I said, referring to the imaginary judgmental Cambodians he spoke of.
 I didn’t know what else to say: me, the over-privileged vacationer to a third-world cab driver, no matter how much of a dick he was?
 So I said no more.
 I put in my earbuds until we arrived, grabbed my stuff without so much of a “thank you,” and went on my way.

 I’ve been in Cambodia for less than 24 hours, and I’m not a fan.
 Everyone has something to sell: “buy something, sir?” are the first words I am greeted with by every street vendor.
 They follow me through their store if I go in, or alongside it if I walk past, tracking my line of sight.
 The tuk tuk drivers that flood every available space on the street ask if I need a ride, and when I refuse or do not respond, quietly whisper if I am looking for a “lady massage” or company for the evening.
 Later on, after I have been accosted by dozens of these offers, a few are taken aback by my visible annoyance.
 This may be the culture, but I am not the audience.